isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ***

 ### Task 3: Deploy Azure Function Code

+In this task you will add the code to the Azure Function resoruce so that the function can be used to read text from image.

 1. On the Azure Function Detail page, click *Platform features* tab and then click *Container settings* under *Code Deployment* section